MagellanicGames/minijson/README.md

 Compiled binaries to link to will be coming in the future.

 Mini JSON does require C++ 14 as a minimum.
-This library has only been tested with G++ 11.3.0, so outside of the I can't help.
+This library has only been tested with G++ 11.3.0, so outside of that I can't help.
 I will be testing it with MSVC when I have chance, but the intention is that this library should be easily usable with any compiler supporting C++ 14.

 ## Use